yonatankarp/rabbit-hole/README.md

 <h3 align="center">Rabbit Hole</h3>
 <p align="center">
-	The "Rabbit Hole" project is a JVM library that allows you to easily create retry mechanisms in RabbitMQ brokers without blocking the queue.
+	"Rabbit Hole" allows you to easily create retry mechanisms using Java or Kotlin against RabbitMQ brokers, but without blocking the queue.
 The implementation is based on the article
 	<a href="https://programmerfriend.com/rabbit-mq-retry/">Implementing Retries using RabbitMQ and Spring Boot 2</a>.
 	<br />
 	<br />